+Women in leadership need to create a personal development strategy.
 Take time to assess your qualifications.
 What got you into the job you have now?
 What skills do you need to be a more effective leader?
 What do you need to do to gain those skills?

 How visible are you?
 Do people see what you are doing?
 Sometimes women sabotage themselves.
 They may kill themselves doing a project and then say, “Oh, it was nothing.”
 That makes it hard for people to perceive their worth.

 For years women struggled to fit into a man’s world.
 They dressed in dark suits like men, toughened up like men, and sought emotional attitudes of men.
 But no more.
 Balance and success come from recognizing that while women may think and act differently, that brings diversity and strength to the workplace.